zw123han/Conference-App/phase2/README.txt

     j) At the login or account creation screen, you may Quit to exit the program.

-4. You can find UML, Javadoc, Phase 2 Features, List of Design Patterns in our phase 2 folder.
+4. We've included javadoc for each public class and method.

+5. You can find UML diagrams in the folder "design".
+There is a diagram for package interactions (design.pdf).
+   There are also diagrams for interactions within each package (eg. DatabaseSystemDesign.pdf).

+6. There is Phase 2 Features.txt, which is a list of features we implemented for phase 2.

+7. There is List of Design Patterns.txt, which are the design patterns we implemented.

+8. Again, here is a video of us demoing our program [LINK COMING SOON].

 ===============================